ripienaar/travlrmap/README.md

 This defines type of visit, you can reference these later when creating points.

-The sample data sets up 3 types, the url in :icon: has to be a full URL and not a relative URL, this is because Google fetches these and not your browser.
+The sample data sets up 3 types.

 A number of markers are included already for you to use, you can see them [here](https://github.com/ripienaar/travlrmap/tree/master/public/markers).
+A handy service for creating custom ones on demand can be found at http://www.googlemapsmarkers.com/

 Contact?
 --------